-Chapman and his team finished 2nd in the Circuit of the Americas (Creventic) in Austin, Texas.
+Chapman and his team finished 2nd in 24 Hours of COTA (Creventic) in Austin, Texas.

-Chapman and his team finished 2nd in the Circuit of the Americas (Creventic) in Austin, Texas.
+Chapman and his team finished 2nd in 24 Hours of COTA (Creventic) in Austin, Texas.
 He was driving for RennTech Mercedes.

 In March, Chapman competed in the 65th Annual Mobil 1 Twelve Hours of Sebring Fueled by “Fresh from Florida” race.
 After an intense qualifying session, the number 26 BAR1 motorsports ORECA prototype claimed pole position to start race in 1st position.
 Following 12 hours of combat, of which Ducote drove an unheard of quadruple stint, the No. 26 car came away with a hard earned podium finish.

 This was the 17th podium finish of Ducotes professional racing career.
 At one point he was ranked 2nd in the 2017 WeatherTech Sportscar Championship series, as well as, 2nd overall in the Patron Endurance Cup Championship.

 At the 2017 Rolex 24 at Daytona, Chapman drove the No. 20 Gas Monkey Energy Drink / Merchant Services Ltd prototype.
 The driver team consisted of Don Yount, Buddy Rice, Mark Kvamme, Chapman Ducote and Gustavo Yacaman in the ORECA FLM09.
 The race concluded with a 3rd place podium finish.

 Chapman had retired briefly but still took part in HSR events and participated in ROAR before the 24 (2013-2016).